TiBeN/CrontabManager/README.md

     $crontabJob = CrontabJob::createFromCrontabLine('30 23 * * * df >> /tmp/df.log');
     ```

-You can now add your new cron job in the crontab repository and persist
+You can now add your new cronjob in the crontab repository and persist
 all changes to the crontab.

 ``` {.php}